nikhil-405/fcl-fpga-inference/README.md

-# fcl-fpga-inference
+# Implementing Parallel inference of FCL on FPGA

-This repository contains the Verilog and Python code used to implement, test and optimize Fully Connected layers on FPGA boards.
+This project aims at implementing parallel inference of a Fully Connected Layer (FCL) on FPGA.